 What’s the Rate of Return of Major Gift Fundraising?

 This post was first written by Gail Perry in 2019.
-Beth Ann Locke and Gail updated it in 2024.
-We are running this version because of the importance of these perennial concepts, and hope it’s helpful!
+Beth Ann Locke and Gail updated it in 2025.
+We are running this post because of the urgency to focus on major gifts in the current environment.

 I wish you could have been there.
 It was a chilly day in New York City.
 We were up in tall office skyscraper, meeting with an important client.
 There everyone was, seated around a big conference table full of smart, thoughtful board members.